 A great number of merchants do not have technical and coding knowledge, so they are looking for ecommerce solutions that are easy to deploy and run.

 Magento is a robust platform with a great variety of useful features and functions.
 However, it could be a little bit challenging for beginners to get started with Magento.
-The platform comes with an advanced setup process and requires technical expertise to make any store configurations.
+The platform comes with an advanced setup process and requires technical expertise to build a Magento website.

 Nevertheless, Magento provides detailed documentation and video tutorials.
 To make the most use of the platform’s potential, it’s better to task the deployment process to a certified Magento development company with the expertise and resources to deliver top-quality online sites.